polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 }
 ```

-- `UnlockEvent` is invoked by the **CCM contract**.
+- `UnlockEvent` is invoked by the CCM contract.
 It deserializes the transaction data and invokes the asset contract to release the tokens to the target address.
 - `verifyHeaderAndExecuteTx()` in CCM contracts determines the **legitimacy** of cross-chain transaction information and resolves the parameters of transaction data from the Poly chain transaction Merkle proof and `crossStateRoot` contained in the block header.
 - Then call the function `unlock()` to deserialize the transaction data, transfer a certain amount of token to the target address on the target chain, and complete the cross-chain contract invocation.